Aatikah-Sheikh/Red-Object-Detection/README.md

 ## Repository Structure
 The respository is structured as follows:
 ### Requirements
+- MATLAB 2023b with the following MathWorks packages:
+  * Simulink
+  * Stateflow
+  *  Image Processing
-- MATLAB with the Parrot Minidrone Support Package Installed.
+- Mambo Parrot Minidrone Support Packages.
+- Python 3.x installed and accesible in MATLAB.
-- Python 3.x with :
+- Python should be installed with the following packages:
   * 'smtplib'
   * 'ssl'
   * 'email'